artinformationcommons/artinformationcommons.github.io/_posts/2019-11-19-ask-a-taxonomist.md

 layout: post
 title:  "Ask A Taxonomist...Between Two Ferns"
 date:   2019-11-19
 description: Join us for a conversation with Bree Midavaine, the taxonomist working on the museum’s Art Information Commons (AIC) initiative.
-This event is styled after the comedic YouTube series, but with the substance of #AskACurator.<br><br>
+This event is styled after the comedic YouTube series, but with the substance of #AskACurator.
 Can't make it?
 Follow along on Twitter @LandAatPMA and submit your questions using #AskATaxonomist.

 ---